 We construct field-temperature phase diagrams at 4 distinct pressures in the vicinity of \Ps, shown in \autoref{fig:infield}a-d.
-Below each phase diagram we show selected elastic moduli versus temperature curves that are used to construct these phase diagrams---full data sets are provided in the Extended Data. \autoref{fig:infield}e-h shows select \cff curves, and \autoref{fig:infield}j-m shows select \ctt curves.
+Below each phase diagram we show selected elastic moduli versus temperature curves that are used to construct these phase diagrams---full data sets are provided in the \hyperref[sec:extended]{Extended Data}. \autoref{fig:infield}e-h shows select \cff curves, and \autoref{fig:infield}j-m shows select \ctt curves.

-As with the zero-field phase diagram shown in \autoref{fig:zerofield}, we use kinks in \cff and jumps in \ctt to identify the phase boundaries: \Tco is indicated with solid triangles, and \Tct is indicated with hollow triangles.
-We find that the pressure-induced SC2 phase is indeed topologically connected to the field-induced phase, consistent with previous reports \cite{vasinaConnectingHighFieldHighPressure2025}.
+We use kinks in \cff and jumps in \ctt to identify the phase boundaries: \Tco is indicated with solid triangles, and \Tct is indicated with hollow triangles.
+Note that \cff exhibits jumps only when the order paramters satisfy certain symmetry conditions \cite{theussSinglecomponentSuperconductivityUTe22024}; the absence of a jump in \cff here rules out the $A_u+B_{2u}$ and $B_{1u}+B_{3u}$ combinations, both chiral and nonchiral, for the SC1+SC2 state (see Methods).
+We find that the pressure-induced SC2 phase is indeed topologically connected to the field-induced phase for $B||b$ (not the ``orphan" SC3 phase at higher fields away from the $b$ axis \cite{ranExtremeMagneticFieldboosted2019}), consistent with previous reports \cite{vasinaConnectingHighFieldHighPressure2025}.

 The new information contained in these data is the field and pressure evolution of \Tcstar.
 Similar to zero-pressure (but broadened slightly because of the magnetic field), we find upward jumps in \ctt upon cooling through \Tcstar.
-The magnitudes of these jumps are again similar to what we find at \Tco.
 These phase boundaries represent the transition from the mixed SC1+SC2 phase to the pure SC1 phase---to our knowledge, these phase boundaries have never been reported.

 The \Tcstar boundary in the field-temperature phase diagram evolves rapidly with pressure.
 At $P = 0.11$ GPa, the tetracritical point is located near 7 tesla and 1.25 kelvin.
 As pressure is increased, the field value at which this tetracritical point occurs decreases rapidly, reaching zero field at \Ps and providing the tetracritical point shown in \autoref{fig:zerofield}.
-Thus while the \Tcstar line is constrained by only one data point in zero magnetic field, \autoref{fig:infield} tracks the \Tcstar line at many different points at finite magnetic field, tightly constraining the position of the \Tcstar line in \autoref{fig:zerofield}.
-Past \Ps, the pure SC1 phase is ``pinched off'' at zero magnetic field, confined to a small pocket between 0 and 600 mK, and between 0 and 4 tesla.
+Past \Ps, the pure SC1 phase is ``pinched off'' at zero magnetic field, confined to a small pocket at low temperatures and finite magnetic fields.